-Our Amended and Restated Bylaws provide that our Board of Directors shall consist of not less than three nor more than eleven directors, as determined from time to time by resolution of the Board of Directors.
+Our Amended and Restated Bylaws provide that our Board of Directors shall consist of not less than three nor more than 11 directors, as determined from time to time by resolution of the Board of Directors.
 The number of directors is currently fixed at seven.
 Directors are elected by the stockholders to serve for a one-year term expiring at the next annual meeting of stockholders and until their successors are duly elected and qualified, or until their earlier death, resignation or removal.
 The term of the current directors will expire at the Annual Meeting.

 In accordance with the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has nominated Ronald A. Ballschmiede, Sarah M. Barpoulis, Carlin G. Conner, Karl F. Kurz, James H. Lytal, William J. McAdam and Thomas R. McDaniel to the Board of Directors.
 All of the nominees are presently directors of SemGroup.
-At the time of Mr. McAdam's election to the Board of Directors in March 2017, he was recommended to the Nominating and Corporate Governance Committee by a third-party search firm.